yusufseward/summer1-webDev/01 - Welcome/README.md

 ##### ReadME Cheat Sheet: https://dev.to/imluka/the-only-markdown-cheatsheet-you-will-ever-need-ccg

 ## To Do
-- [ ] Watch Videos & Update Concepts
+- [ ] Watch All Videos & Update Concepts
 - [ ] Install Extensions
 - [ ] 01 - Welcome: First Webpage --> Push To GitHub